platformsh/platformsh-docs/docs/src/integrations/profiling/new-relic.md

-To set up new-relic in the Java project, we have two ways:
+To set up New Relic in the Java project, we have two ways:

 - Using the maven project
 - Download the code through `application.app.yaml`.